GabeStah/Airbrake.io/Exceptions/JavaScript/TypeError/x Is Not a Function/text.md

-# JavaScript Errors - "x" Is Not a Function TypeError
+# JavaScript Errors - X Is Not a Function TypeError

-Making our way through our [__JavaScript Error Handling__](https://airbrake.io/blog/javascript-error-handling/javascript-error-hierarchy) series, today we'll tackle the fun little error known as the `"x" Is Not a Function TypeError`.
-As indicated by the name itself, the `"x" Is Not a Function TypeError` is most often thrown when attempting to invoke a `function()` call on a value or object that doesn't actually represent a function itself.
+Making our way through our [__JavaScript Error Handling__](https://airbrake.io/blog/javascript-error-handling/javascript-error-hierarchy) series, today we'll tackle the fun little error known as the `X Is Not a Function TypeError`.
+As indicated by the name itself, the `X Is Not a Function TypeError` is most often thrown when attempting to invoke a `function()` call on a value or object that doesn't actually represent a function itself.

-In this article we'll explore the `"x" Is Not a Function TypeError` in greater detail, including where it sits in the JavaScript `Exception` hierarchy, as well as a few simple code examples that illustrate how `"x" Is Not a Function TypeErrors` may occur.
+In this article we'll explore the `X Is Not a Function TypeError` in greater detail, including where it sits in the JavaScript `Exception` hierarchy, as well as a few simple code examples that illustrate how `X Is Not a Function TypeErrors` may occur.
 Let's get crackin'!

 ## The Technical Rundown

 - All JavaScript error objects are descendants of the [`Error`](https://airbrake.io/blog/javascript-error-handling/javascript-error-hierarchy) object, or an inherited object therein.
 - The [`TypeError`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypeError) object is inherited from the [`Error`](https://airbrake.io/blog/javascript-error-handling/javascript-error-hierarchy) object.
-- The `"x" Is Not a Function TypeError` is a descendant of [`TypeError`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypeError) object.
+- The `X Is Not a Function TypeError` is a descendant of [`TypeError`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypeError) object.

 ## When Should You Use It?

-An `"x" Is Not a Function TypeError` typically occurs in one of the following three scenarios:
+An `X Is Not a Function TypeError` typically occurs in one of the following three scenarios:

 - When a function call is made on a property of that simply _isn't_ a function.
 - When a function call is made on an object type that doesn't contain that function or method.